POTS in Children With Lyme Disease: A Hidden Autonomic Disorder

 - Difficulty concentrating or brain fog

-In clinical practice, children with these symptoms are sometimes first evaluated for anxiety or behavioral concerns before the physiologic basis is recognized.
+In clinical practice, children with Lyme disease and autonomic symptoms are sometimes first evaluated for anxiety, inattention, behavioral concerns, or deconditioning before the physiologic basis of their symptoms is recognized.

-Parents may notice patterns such as worsening symptoms when standing in line, after a hot shower, during sports, or while walking.
+Parents may notice the pattern before clinicians do.
+A child may feel worse standing in line at school, after taking a hot shower, during sports, or while walking through a store.

-Many children feel better when lying down, only to worsen again when upright.
+Some children report improvement when sitting or lying down, only to worsen again when upright.

-While POTS is one of the best recognized forms of dysautonomia, it is not the only pattern seen in children with Lyme disease.
+While POTS is one of the best-recognized forms of dysautonomia, it is not the only autonomic pattern seen in children with Lyme disease.
+Some children have broader autonomic instability that does not meet strict POTS criteria.

 - Orthostatic intolerance without classic POTS findings